48 hours in Athens

-If I could create an angry emoticon I would here.
+Insert angry emoticon here 🤬.
 While visiting the Acropolis I came across several tourists who were disrespecting history.
 Jumping over ropes and moving pieces of ancient stone for the perfect selfie.

-Having been a museum docent and still a lover of history, I just couldn’t keep silent.
-I had a little freak-out on moment on these visitors as they were disrespecting one of the holiest places in all of Greece.
+Having been a museum docent and a history lover, I just couldn’t keep silent.
+There was a little freak-out moment on visitors as they were disrespecting one of the holiest places in all of Greece.
 I was glad I said something.
-Of course, Jon and Chris gotta kick out of me being the “museum police.”
-I was proud of my New York girl moment.
-I’d do it AGAIN!
-Hope I don’t have too.
+I also live to embarass my family.
+Of course, Jon and Chris get a kick of it all and call me the “museum police.”

 Gypsies and vendors